bassrehab/artemis-agents/docs/examples/multi-agent.md

     Args:
         topic: The debate topic
-        perspectives: List of dicts with 'name' and 'position' keys
+        perspectives: List of dicts with 'name', 'role', and 'position' keys
     """
     # Create agents for each perspective
     agents = [
         Agent(
             name=p["name"],
+            role=p["role"],  # Role is required
             model="gpt-4o",
-            temperature=0.7,
         )
         for p in perspectives
     ]